josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🦗_Voter_Cricket/README.md

-# 🎟️ Election Audit & Behavioural Oversight
+# 🦗 Voter Cricket: Election Audit & Behavioural Oversight
 **First created:** 2025-10-19 | **Last updated:** 2025-12-15
 *Citizen-led infrastructure for auditing electoral data use, behavioural targeting, and democratic integrity in the UK.*